kozakhart/startup/README.md

 3) Account info can be changed and saved
 4) Orders can be made and are displayed in several different places
 5) Random orders from other people are made and added to total.
 This simulates live data being generated.
+6) Orders are also separated by personal orders and total orders by all customers.